anon-blue/anon.blue/README.txt

 joifs                            it is NOON here. no need to stay quiet.

                                                                             sada
-ssaf    shu   sunjing ni shi
+ssaf    shu   sunjing ni shi ge shabi